 Free Nakano City WiFi

 The City of Nakano provides free WiFi near most major infrastructure in the city.
-They have a website you can see on your phone for access:
+They have a site you can use on your phone for access:

-If you head out of Sunplaza north along Nakano Dori, within a block or two you’ll find a nice Don Quijote – although this one seems to be a little lacking in food selection.
+If you head out of Sunplaza north along Nakano Dori, within a block or two you’ll find a nice Don Quijote (Donki to locals) – although this one seems to be a little lacking in food selection.